AlonHor/pre-alert/README.md

 # Pre-Alert

 Pre-Alert is an advanced early warning system designed to notify users **before** traditional sirens are triggered during rocket attacks in Israel.
 By analyzing real-time movements of planes, the app detects abnormal, simultaneous deviations from their flight paths - changes that typically occur due to regulations enacted at the onset of an attack.
+As of now, the system runs as a Python script, but I'm looking forward to rewriting it in either Rust, C or C++ in the near future!

 ## Concept